Pachappa Camp: Founding

-The growth of and life within
+Growth and daily life

 The site consisted of a community center duplex along with approximately twenty single-story living spaces.
 These buildings were originally constructed in the 1880s for Chinese workers who built the Santa Fe Railroad and were maintained in poor condition thereafter.
 The houses were not equipped with gas, water, or electricity, thus the residents used shared outdoor water pumps and outhouses.

 Unlike labor camps, the camp was home to men, women, and children, and the family-based community was self-organized and governed.
 A strong sense of community was fostered within the settlement via the sharing of family-based values and lifestyles.
 Many men found work on the farms while others found work in local shops, hotels, hospitals, and as domestic laborers for wealthy families.
 The women spent their time maintaining and cleaning homes and cooking for the community.
 During harvest time, Korean women also worked at local packinghouses to help pack boxes of citrus fruit.
 The residents, led by Dosan, also allocated time and money to the Korean Independence movement.
 Funds were also sent back to Korea to help mitigate the famine the country was facing at the time.

 In 1905, residents worked alongside the Calvary Presbyterian Church to establish a mission at the settlement.
 The mission provided English classes, social and cultural exchanges between the two church groups, and church services to its members.
-Over 200 Korean immigrants lived in the camp by 1907, 50-60 of which attended church services.
+Over 200 Korean immigrants lived in the camp by 1907, 50-60 of whom attended church services.

 Gongnip Hyophoe (Cooperative Association)

-In 1905, the Korean Empire was declared a protectorate of and was under occupation by Japan.
-That same year, Dosan and other community leaders established the Gongnip Hyophoe, also known as “Cooperative Association,” to develop democratic policies and institutions for the future founding of a democratic and independent Korean nation.
+Under the Japan-Korea Treaty of 1905, the short-lived Korean Empire became a protectorate of the Empire of Japan.
+That same year, Dosan and other community leaders established the Gongnip Hyophoe, also known as "Cooperative Association," to develop democratic policies and institutions for the future founding of a democratic and independent Korean nation.
 The association established behavioral guidelines for the Pachappa residents in an effort to maintain cohesion and instill "positive virtues": lights were to be turned off at 9:00pm, Korean women were prohibited from smoking long pipes in the street, residents were not to go outside in undershirts, and white shirts were encouraged whenever possible to give off a "clean appearance."
 The Korean newspaper, Sinhan Minbo, reported 70 Gongnip Hyophoe members in Riverside in 1905, and 150 in 1907.

 Gongnip Hyophoe eventually merged with Hapsong Hyophoe (the United Korean Society in Hawaii) and was thereafter known as the Korean National Association (KNA).
 Headquartered in San Francisco, the KNA provided help to Koreans newly arriving in the mainland United States.
 KNA chapters were founded throughout the United States and were significant for organizing Korean immigrants in their fight for Korean sovereignty.